 With this story in mind, distinctions can be drawn between lateness and what be might called, positively Forever After along the lines of repetition, technique, and subject-hood.
 Repetition in lateness is the arrangement of known forms to signal the end.
 Repetition in this mode is writing, meant to be read not for the specificity of its symbols but for the alphabet of recurrence itself; in the end, it will always spell in stuttered letters "the end."
 Forever After's repetitions trade meaning at this level for the sheer capacity to act entailed by a world of total availability.
 An already exhausted and limitless catalog of bricks issues a happy imperative: assemble!
 As for technique in lateness, there is a cost for achieving mastery.
-As it increases, its trenchancy and breadth of relevance recede until creative production is stuck in backwaters unlikely to be revisited-like stereotomic masonry or the art of Gothic crown molding.
-In the Forever After, technique is more akin to timbre, where levels of mastery become gradations of sensation, felt by the audience on a spectrum from the raw to the cooked, or from Oppenord to Meissonnier.
-No amount of rarefaction can alienate artifacts from their essential compatibility with one another.
-Finally, subject-hood in lateness is merely a way of re-mapping the human cycle of birth and death onto fields of cultural production, which must, of course, terminate in the rudest caricature of old-age: withdrawal from active participation in the public sphere.
-Subject-hood in the Forever After is the perpetual offer to re-engage a world of fundamental compatibility guaranteed by the pervasive sense of pre-selection by an über-but-unspecified beneficence-rests underneath the most disparate forms.
-There is a tacit collectivity built into things.
+As it increases, its trenchancy and breadth of

-David Foster Wallace remarking on the end of ite Jest."
-DT Max, Every Love Story is a Story (New York: Viking, 2012), 32 ln 19.

-- 10 Adorno, "Late Style in Beethoven," in Essays on Music (University of California Press: Berkeley, 2002), 565-566. - This follows Kimball's identification of the Rococo's first emergence at Versailles and Marly.
+- David Foster Wallace remarking on the end of "Infinite Jest."
+DT Max, Every Love Story is a Ghost Story (New York: Viking, 2012), 32 ln 19. - Io Adorno, "Late Style in Beethoven," in Essays on Music (University of California Press: Berkeley, 2002), 565-566. - This follows Kimball's identification of the Rococo's first emergence at Versailles and Marly.
 Fiske Kimball, The Creation of Rococo (Philadelphia Museum of Art, 1943).